ucsdwushu/ucsdwushu.github.io/log.md

 4/18/2024: Fix class schedule

 1/8/2024: handover to vivian :D replaced wushu class times with placeholders, minor visual tweaks and cleaned up/moved repeated class styles into stylesheet

+11/10/2025: update cabinet and class schedule for fa25, replaced some images and fixed links broken by migration to ucsd_at_wushu handles